edadma/oql/NPM-README.md

 `<database username>` and `<database password>` are the username and password of the Postgres database you are querying.

 `<entity-relationship description>` describes the parts of the database being queried.
 It's not necessary to describe every field of every table in the database, only what is being retrieved with *OQL*.
-Primary keys of relevant tables should always be included, even if you're not interested in retrieving them.
+However, primary keys of tables that are being queried should always be included, even if you're not interested in retrieving the primary keys themselves.

 `<query>` is the OQL query string.